Every song The Beatles play in Peter Jackson's 'Get Back'

 Lennon/McCartney/Harrison/Starkey

 A 12-bar blues jam which, on one of its five recordings, ran up to 15 minutes in the studio.
-Just 51 seconds of the jam made it onto ‘Let It Be’, but Get Back features almost all of the number, with Linda’s six-year-old daughter Heather singing along.
+Just 51 seconds of the jam made it onto ‘Let It Be’, but Get Back features over four minutes of the number, with Linda’s six-year-old daughter Heather singing along.

 ‘Dehra Dun’ (1968)